shejaemeric/AirBnB_clone_v2/README.md

 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
 <br>

+# Learning Objectives

+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+General

+    What is Unit testing and how to implement it in a large project
+    What is *args and how to use it
+    What is **kwargs and how to use it
+    How to handle named arguments in a function
+    How to create a MySQL database
+    How to create a MySQL user and grant it privileges
+    What ORM means
+    How to map a Python Class to a MySQL table
+    How to handle 2 different storage engines with the same codebase
+    How to use environment variables